hgwood/blog/multiline-option-for-the-eslint-curly-rule/multiline-option-for-the-eslint-curly-rule.md

   writeThisBlogPost()
 ```

-I would like to a bit more in-depth about why I programmed this option into
+I would like to go a bit more in-depth about why I programmed this option into
 eslint.
 Actually, I will explain why I use this style at all, because it seems
 that it is not so common, and it tends to surprise my co-workers.

-Most  programmers will impose to them-selves to always uses the braces in any
+Most  programmers will impose to them-selves to always use braces in any
 situation.
 The main reason for this is to prevent programming errors while
 maintaining the code.
 This: